Allocation of resources

 The local authority has reviewed our processes that allocate element 3 funding.
 This is often called ‘top up funding’ or ‘banding’.
 The review was to ensure that funding allocations agreed are consistent and based on a child or young person’s needs.

-Using the matrix provides the following benefits:
+Using the matrix provides many benefits:

 - Schools do not need to complete a funding form for each pupil.